rodriggj/WebDevelopmentJosh/readme.md

 ## Recurring Procedure

 > Now that you have the `root` folder for our `repository` synced to our `Github` repository, we can now commit code. `Why do we do this?`
->1. multiple people can work on the same code together.
+>1. multiple people can work on the same code together
 >2.
-Code gets re-written all the time, committing code lets you keep track of various versions
+Code gets re-written all the time, committing code lets you keep track of various versions (`branches`)
 >3.
 Repos allow team members to `peer review` code and align it to `issues` or `tickets` tracked in Github
 >4.
-When you finally have the code you want you can `merge` it into a consistent copy that all other variations can use
+When you finally have the code you want create a `main` version that is the `official` copy for all to use

-> This section will tell what to do while reviewing a lesson, and how to submit your code for review, along with a way to version your code so you know what was rev 1, rev 2, etc. We will do this through a process called `branching`.
+> This section will detail how to:
+>1.
+Create a branch for each lesson
+>2.
+Create working files for each lesson
+>3.
+Commit those files to Github for `peer review`
+>4.
+Show how to associate a `merge request` with a lesson `issue`

 ### Steps:
 1.